bread is a traditional sweet desert bread, popular in the cooler fall and early

 try them.
 If you cannot get a pie pumpkin , or canned pumpkin, you can

 substititue other winter squash equally; such as hubbard, butternut, neck,

-2/3 cup water if you are using commercial canned pumpkin
+Water: 1/2 cup water if you are using fresh cooked pumpkin OR 2/3 cup water if you are using commercial canned pumpkin

 4 eggs, beaten (Note for vegans: each egg can be replaced 1